VolkanSah/Exploring-the-Code-Interpreter-in-OpenAI-GPT/advanced-1.md

-# Advanced Applications of the Code Interpreter in OpenAI (GPT)
+# Advanced Applications of the Code Interpreter (GPT)

 [For Webview](https://volkansah.github.io/Advanced-Code-Interpreter-Examples/advanced-1/)